pei-lu/fa24-labs/docs/docs/lab1/part3/complementary_days.md

 ---

+{: .highlight}
+This is an optional bonus part of the lab, and should be attempted after finishing the non-optional part of the French Republican Calendar.

+After finishing the base French Republican Calendar Alarm Clock (and more importantly, restocking the Advil), you decide to take a stab at handling complementary days.
+To remind yourself what complementary days are, you check your notes and read that at the **end of every year, there are 5 extra days (6 extra days in leap years)**.
+You find that **years that are `year mod 4 = 3` are leap years**.
+You decide that since you have the space, you can define a 13th "month" that holds these complementary days.

+This would mean that your alarm clock would behave similarly to the base clock for the first 12 months.
+But **on the 13th month, the day counter rolls over at 5 (displays 0-4) on a regular year and will roll over at 6 (displays 0-5) on a leap year.**
+Additionally, since there are only 5 or 6 days in this "month", **when the days reset the months need to reset as well (and increment the year).**

-After presenting your latest clock (the *French Republican Alarm Clock*) to your eccentric boss, he had one concern:
+After presenting your latest clock (the *French Republican Alarm Clock*) internally to your eccentric boss, he had one concern:

 > What about the bear market?